As an Amazon affiliate, I earn when you buy from links supplied in this blog at no extra cost to you.

-- After 20 minutes, remove the baking sheet and place the unbaked, semi-frozen scones in a plastic zip bag or other freezer container.
+- After 20 minutes, remove the baking sheet and place the unbaked, semi-frozen scones in a plastic zip bag or another freezer container.

 - Bake one to the full dozen scones as desired.

 - No need to thaw before baking.
-But, you will need to reduce the oven temperature by 25 degrees, and add five to 10 minutes baking time.
+But, you will need to reduce the oven temperature by 25 degrees to 400 F and add five to 10 minutes of baking time.